smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 Implementation notes
 ''''''''''''''''''''

 To implement Zepto VM-Small, in addition to PC and reply-offset-stack required by Zepto VM-Tiny, an expression stack of floating-point values, need to be maintained.
 Such stack should consist of an array of floating-point values, and an additional byte to store number of entries on the stack.
-Size of this stack is a ZEPTOVM_EXPR_STACK_SIZE parameter of Zepto VM-Small (which is stored in SmartAnthill DB on SmartAnthill Client and reported via "Device Capabilities" request).
+Size of this stack is a ZEPTOVM_EXPR_STACK_SIZE parameter of Zepto VM-Small (which is stored in SmartAnthill DB on SmartAnthill Client and reported via DEVICECAPS instruction).

 *Type of the values on expression stack always has floating point semantics*, and is one of the following: ROUGH_HALF_FLOAT (2 bytes; same as HALF_FLOAT, but with reduced calculation precision - TBD), HALF_FLOAT (2-byte float, see http://en.wikipedia.org/wiki/Half-precision_floating-point_format), FLOAT (4-byte float), DOUBLE (8-byte float); one of these constants is returned in DEVICECAPS instruction reply to indicate kind of floating point arithmetics supported by specific device; each subsequent floating point format is an extension over previous one.